 Written by Scarlett Murray,

 Regional Victoria simply refers to all areas of the state of Victoria outside of Melbourne.
 Melbourne is a fantastic cosmopolitan city to buy a property in, but it might not be quite what you are after.
 So, we come to regional Victoria.
 A fabulous destination full of incredible wildlife and an expansive coastline.
 It may be that you are moving to Australia for a total change in life.
 Perhaps you’d like for your children to grow up swimming and surfing in the sun.
 Alternatively, you might be looking to retire to somewhere magnificent and rural.
 Or you might be moving to be closer to family that already live there.
-Today, I’ve selected four wonderful destinations in regional Victoria for you to visualise owning a home in.
+Today, I’ve selected five wonderful destinations in regional Victoria for you to visualise owning a home in.

 Ocean Grove